Hyvi/hyvi.github.io/content/zh/docs/architecture/ml-inference-arch-2022-06-25.md

 Real-time inference is ideal for inference workloads where you have real-time, interactive, low latency requirements.

-#### Use Your Own Inference Code with Hosting Services
-how Amazon SageMaker interacts with a Docker container that runs your own inference code for hosting services.

-How Containers Serve Requests:

-Containers need to implement a web server that responds to /invocations and /ping on port 8080.

-How Your Container Should Respond to Inference Requests:

-A customer's model containers must respond to requests within 60 seconds.

 #### TensorRT through NVIDA Triton
 TensorRT is a C++ library for high performance inference on NVIDIA GPUs and deep learning accelerators.